Marli Wiese

-Marli Wiese is an American politician who served as a Republican member for District 8 of the South Dakota House of Representatives from 2017 to 2023, representing Lake, Miner, Moody, and Sanborn counties.
+Marli Wiese (born February 20, 1953) is an American politician who served as a Republican member for District 8 of the South Dakota House of Representatives from 2017 to 2023, representing Lake, Miner, Moody, and Sanborn counties.
 Wiese served on the education and taxation committees.

 Wiese was appointed by Governor Dennis Daugaard to fill a vacancy after Mathew Wollmann's resignation earlier that month.

 Wiese attended Madison High School in Madison, South Dakota and Nettleton Commercial College.
 She lives in Madison and is a farmer.
 Wiese acted as the vice chair of the Lake County Republican Party prior to assuming office.